Property Issues for Unmarried Couples in Illinois

 - Purchasing a home or other real estate;

 A property agreement makes it easier and less contentious to live up to expectations and accept the disposition of property and assets in the event of a separation or death.
 The agreement should also address how disputes over property are to be dissolved, such as through mediation or arbitration.

 Contact Our Skilled Attorney to Address Property Issues

-The Law Offices of Douglas B. Warlick know that couples living together accumulate a good deal of property together.
+The Law Offices of Douglas B. Warlick & Associates know that couples living together accumulate a good deal of property together.
 Our legal team can offer the kind of skilled and knowledgeable advice and counsel that can protect your rights to property shared in a unmarried, cohabitation relationship.
 We can work with you to plan for and resolve property issues related to assets and property ownership.
 Contact us at 630-232-9700 to set up a discounted rate initial consultation.
 From our Geneva office, we can accommodate clients throughout Illinois, including Kane, DuPage, McHenry, DeKalb, Kendall, Will, and Cook Counties.